enviodev/docs/docs/HyperIndex/Guides/price-data.md

 > src/getUniswapPool.ts

 :::info
-You can also manually use [blastscan read contract](https://blastscan.io/address/0x792edAdE80af5fC680d96a2eD80A44247D2Cf6Fd#readContract#F2) to arrive at the same result.
+You can also manually use [blastscan read contract functions](https://blastscan.io/address/0x792edAdE80af5fC680d96a2eD80A44247D2Cf6Fd#readContract#F2) to arrive at the same result.
 :::

 ```typescript